 - No direct flights from Australia (flight time 20-24 hours with 2 stops): Cheapest deals with American Airlines ($1500 AUD return), Qantas & Virgin Airlines (both around $1800 AUD return).

 - Combining the race with some time in the sun?
 There’s regular domestic flights to Cancun (CUN, Acapulco (ACA), Mazatlan (MZT), Tijuana (TIJ) and Puerto Vallerta (PVR).
 Book with Aeromexico, Interjet, Volaris & Viva Aerobus

-- The easiest way to get to the track is to take the metro.
-The Autodromo is close to both Cuidad Deportiva and Puebla stations on the east end of the brown Number 9 line, which is not that far from the center of the city.
-After getting off the train, you’ll have an approximately 15 minute walk to the circuit entrance.
+The easiest way to get to the track is to take the Metro.
+The Autodromo is close to the Velódromo, Cuidad Deportiva and Puebla stations on the east end of the brown Number 9 line (in the direction of Pantitlán), which is not that far from the center of the city:

-- Mexico City is well served by various public transport options, from the extensive metro system to the red and white metrobuses, taxis, peseros (minibuses), light rail and trolley buses (electric buses).
+Mexico City is well served by an extensive metro system, as well as red and white metrobuses, taxis, peseros (minibuses), light rail and trolley buses (electric buses).
 The metro can get incredibly packed during rush hour when the roads jam up, but trains are frequent and travel is very cheap.
-The metro runs from 5am – midnight on weekdays and starts slightly later in the morning at the weekends, so it’s not an option for traveling the city late at night.
+The metro runs from 5am – midnight on weekdays and starts slightly later in the morning at the weekends.

 We don’t advise driving yourself in Mexico City (especially not to the track – there’s very limited parking.)
 The streets are chaotic and many of the city’s 3.5 million drivers are reckless.
 Traffic jams are the norm and it is virtually impossible to travel anywhere quickly by car within the city.
 As stated above, Uber now operates in Mexico City.
 Download the app and take advantage of competitive, flat fares and cashless transactions.